qcif/rdsi-arms/test/arms-test-plan.md

 state) while it is waiting to be provisioned but before a provisioner has marked it as provisoned.

-### Prerequsites
+### Prerequisites

-Perform the main workflow up to the point where the reviewer has approved the request.
+- Request in the approved state.
+- User not logged in.

 ### Procedure